-Anyways, in total, we had over $500 million under management.
-I mainly worked on building the plans, so I got to know the intimate details of our clients – things that most other people would never know about these people.
+In total, we had over $500 million under management.
+I mainly worked on building the plans, so I got to know the intimate details of our clients.
+I knew the things that most other people would never know about these people.
+Like how much they really spend, earn and save.

 So what did I learn from dealing with the rich?
 I list the most interesting insights below.
 Some things may seem obvious to you while others will surprise you.
 Hopefully, you will learn something and be able to apply it to your financial life.